HodayaGitHub/calculator/README.md

 # Calculator

 This project is a simple numeric calculator built with Node.js and TypeScript.
-The application is containerized using Docker and can be easily set up and run using Docker Compose.
+The application is containerized using Docker and can be easily set up and run using Docker Compose. <br>
-Calculator API is a simple service designed to perform arithmetic operations on two numbers.
+Calculator API is a simple service designed to perform arithmetic operations on two numbers. <br>
 The API supports addition, subtraction, multiplication, and division.
 Additionally, it includes JWT-based authentication to secure the endpoints.

 1. [Features](#features)
 2. [Technologies](#technologies)